ZenulAbidin/Kangaroo-256/README.md

 # Pollard's kangaroo for SECPK1

-A Pollard's kangaroo interval ECDLP solver for SECP256K1 (based on VanitySearch engine).\
+A Pollard's kangaroo interval ECDLP solver for SECP256K1 (based on VanitySearch engine).
-**This program is limited to a 125bit interval search.**

 # Feature